ikh-innovation/xsens_imu_gps_rtk/README.md

  - Then, click "Send" to send the message that you edit.
    ![alt text](/images/send_msg.PNG)

-Alternative, in MTmanager v2020.3 there is a dedicated button to change the RTCM port without having to sent a low level command.
+**Alternatively**, in MTmanager v2020.3 there is a dedicated button to change the RTCM port without having to send a low-level command.
 Open the Device Settings tab and choose your optimal baudrate of the RTCM config.
 See below:

 <p align="center">
   <img src="/images/rtcmport.png" width="900">